 Why create new IP with Critical Depth and Rogue Trip?

 JB: Sony owned the rights to Twisted Metal, so I guess we had decided to try and see if we could get lightning to strike twice.
 They had the name, but we had the talent and code base, and I suppose GT was anxious for us to reproduce the magic of our previous games as original IP.
 I guess we learned the hard way how much marketing might Sony wielded, and how much of Twisted Metal's success was based on that strength.

-Were there any plans to release these and future SingleTrac titles for other consoles such as the Sega Saturn or Nintendo 64?
+Were there plans to release the games on Sega Saturn or Nintendo 64?

 JB: Oh, yeah.
 For a while they even had me working on some proof-of-concept porting of parts of our code base for the Nintendo 64.
 I don't know why we didn't keep pushing in that direction, but I suspect the lack of manpower was a big part of it.
 We just didn't have people to spare.

 How successful was Critical Depth and Rogue Trip for SingleTrac?